choiseoyoon0330/RotoNet/README.md

-# RotoNet: Rotoscoping-Based Network for Artistic Style Transfer
+# RotoNet: Rotoscoping-Based Style Transfer Networks
 This is the project repository for the course &lt;Introduction to Generative AI>.